 Grease traps shall be required for all restaurants, facilities that prepare and/or package food or beverages for sale or consumption, on or off-site, and any other industrial or commercial establishments which discharge significant amounts of animal or vegetable fat, oil or grease.
 The discharge concentration shall not exceed 100 milligrams per liter for any building sewer.
 Such devices shall not normally be required for private dwelling units.
-All grease traps shall be of a type and capacity approved by the DPW and shall be located so as to be readily accessible for maintenance and inspection.
+The Board of Health Agent will determine whether a grease trap is required.
+All grease traps shall be of a type and capacity approved by the Board of Health Agent and shall be located so as to be readily accessible for maintenance and inspection.
 Where grease traps are required, they shall be installed, inspected at least once each month, and maintained continuously in satisfactory and effective operation and in accordance with the requirements of the Uniform State Plumbing Code and the State Environmental Code, Title 5, all by and at the expense of the owner and user.
 The DPW shall have the right to inspect such facilities in accordance with Section 10 of these regulations.
 All grease trap/interceptors shall be subject to the following: